Q1: Can you briefly summarize the different modules that are available in the solution?

 Q2: Is Dynamics 365 Business Central available in the cloud?
 If so, can I buy directly from Microsoft?

-A: All Dynamics 365 applications are available only in the cloud.
-Dynamics 365 Business Central is not sold direct from Microsoft and is only available through Cloud Service Partners (CSP).
+A: All Dynamics 365 applications are available in the cloud such as the Azure Cloud.
+Dynamics 365 Business Central is not sold direct from Microsoft and is only available through Cloud Service Partners (CSP) such as TMC.

 Q3: How does Dynamics 365 Business Central integrate with other Microsoft offerings (Office 365, Power BI, PowerApps, Microsoft Flow)?